joseph-lindgren/Pathfinder/README.md

 function written to optimize the avoidance path by cutting corners in the route wherever possible.

-The "DEBUGGING" flag can be turned on to see more details of the process.
+The "DEBUGGING" flag can be set to show more details of the process.
 Some (almost correct) WxMaxima code is generated at the end of the program output to help the user visualize what the program has accomplished.